vhaudiquet/ubuntu-project-docs/docs/MIR/mir-reviewers-template.md

 RULE: skip the rest of the check until these basic questions are resolved.

 [Dependencies]
+RULE: Long ago also build dependencies needed to be in main, but since 14.04
+RULE: that no more is the case.
+Therefore if checking in the build logs do not
+RULE: rely on sections like "Install main build dependencies (apt-based
+RULE: resolver)".
+Similarly some of the tools shown below are capable of
+RULE: checking both, build and runtime dependencies.
+Only runtime dependencies
+RULE: matter.
+RULE: This got further complex with languages like rust that embed their code
+RULE: into static builds by default - there as you can read in the respective
+RULE: section build dependencies matter just like runtime dependencies.
 OK:
 TODO: - no other Dependencies to MIR due to this
 TODO:   - SRCPKG checked with `check-mir`